iPaper/ipaper.github.io/pages/javascript-api--quick-start.md

 summary: The v2 JavaScript API allows for streamlined interaction with iframed flipbooks using cross-origin communications available in modern browsers.
 ---

+ {% include note.html content="Still using the legacy v1 API?
+[Refer to the migration guide](./migration-guide) on how to move to v2." %}

 ## Overview

 The v2 JavaScript API uses the [`window.postMessage` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for two-way communications between the parent window and one or more flipbooks embedded in the parent window inside `<iframe>` elements.
 For this to work, you will need to include the API script on your page: